-As a SOCKS proxy, Content Gateway can receive SOCKS packets (usually on port 1080) from the client and forwards all requests directly to the SOCKS server.
+As a SOCKS proxy, Content Gateway can receive SOCKS packets (usually on port 1080) from the client and forward requests directly to the SOCKS server.

-You must set SOCKS proxy options in addition to enabling the SOCKS option and specifying SOCKS server information described in Configuring the proxy to use a SOCKS firewall, page 159.
+You must set SOCKS proxy options in addition to enabling the SOCKS option and specifying SOCKS server information described in Configuring SOCKS servers, page 176.

-- 1. Navigate to Configure > Security > SOCKS > Proxy. - 2.
-Enable SOCKS Proxy. - 3.
+1. Navigate to Configure > Security > SOCKS > Proxy.

+- 2. Enable SOCKS Proxy. - 3.
 Specify the port on which Content Gateway accepts SOCKS traffic.
 The default is port 1080. - 4.
 Click Apply. - 5.
 Click Restart on Configure > My Proxy > Basic > General.